 device, click on the name below.
 If you know these already, go directly

-with Clarity and Style,
+with Clarity and Style, 2e is available here:

 A Preface of Quotations